tony-0tis/interlayer/README.md

 Stable version will be released when will be provided all tests and determines all features of this server.
 Currently I use this server in the several projects.

 ##### !!!
 MAJOR UPDATE 0.3.0: I'm was break old initialization, rewrite please it in your projects.
+##### !!!
+Important update 0.3.17: request.getMethodsInfo function now return methods info with a division into modules.

 ## Features
 * serve your files